Immigration and Customs Enforcement (ICE) officials have documented a recent surge in human trafficking incidents throughout the Inland Empire.

-2. They don’t know where they are.
+2. They do not know where they are.
 Many trafficking victims do not know what city or country they are in, making escape almost impossible.

-3. They’ve been beaten or raped for trying to leave.
-Even when no actual violence has taken place, traffickers use threats of violence, rape and death against the victim and the victim’s family.
+3. They have been beaten or raped for trying to leave.
+Even when no actual violence has taken place, traffickers use threats of violence, rape, and death against the victim and the victim’s family.

 4. They distrust the authorities.
 Victims often fear law enforcement and service providers will arrest, deport, or hurt them.
 They may have bad past experiences with law enforcement in their home country or region.

 5. They are ashamed.
-Constant denigration, psychological manipulation and violence can cause victims blame themselves for being forced or tricked into a their current situation, and make them reluctant to try and contact family or friends.
+Constant denigration, psychological manipulation, and violence can cause victims to blame themselves for being forced or tricked into a their current situation, and make them reluctant to try to contact family or friends.